 The term involving the covariant derivative of $\Phi$ can also be determined easily, resulting in:

 From this expression, the masses of the $W$ and $Z$ bosons can be determined as follows:

 On the other hand, the photon remains massless with $m_A = 0$.
-The value of the Higgs vacuum expectation value (VEV), denoted as $v$, can be determined through precise measurements of the masses of the $W$ and $Z$ bosons, as well as the Fermi constant $G_F \simeq 1.166 \cdot 10^{-5} \ \textrm{GeV}^{-2}$.
+The value of the Higgs vacuum expectation value can be determined through precise measurements of the masses of the $W$ and $Z$ bosons, as well as the Fermi constant $G_F \simeq 1.166 \cdot 10^{-5} \ \textrm{GeV}^{-2}$.
 This is achieved using the relation:

 which is a consequence of matching the Fermi theory to the SM.
-Numerically, the value of $v$ is found to be approximately $246.22 \ \textrm{GeV}$.
+Numerically, the value of $v$ is found to be approximately $246 \ \textrm{GeV}$.
 The mass of the Higgs boson is also known with great precision today, as will be discussed in more detail below.
-By using Eq.~\eqref{eq:Hmin}, which relates the Higgs mass and the VEV, one can derive the value of the quartic coupling $\lambda$ in the SM, resulting in $\lambda \simeq 0.13$.
-This implies that, in the SM, once the Higgs boson mass is known, the interactions of all particles, including fermions and bosons, with the Higgs boson are determined, as well as the Higgs self-interactions through triple and quartic Higgs couplings.
-In the following sections, we will describe the ongoing theoretical and experimental efforts to test and scrutinize the Higgs mechanism within the SM.
+By using Eq.~\eqref{eq:Hmin}, which relates the Higgs boson mass and the VEV, one can derive the value of the quartic coupling $\lambda$ in the SM, resulting in $\lambda \simeq 0.13$.
+This implies that, in the SM, once the Higgs boson mass is known, the interactions of all vector bosons with the Higgs boson is determined, as well as the Higgs boson self-interactions through triple and quartic Higgs boson couplings.
+Similarly in the SM the masses of fermions are generated through the interaction of fermions with the scalar Higgs field and the resulting fermion masses are proportional to the Yukawa couplings of the fermions to the Higgs boson.
+In the following sections, the ongoing theoretical and experimental efforts to test and scrutinize the Higgs mechanism within the SM will be described.